Why soft eye contacts prevent dry eyes and offer all day long comfort when using contact lenses.

 There are many different options of soft contact lenses available from daily, 2-weekly and monthly disposables to extended wear, bifocal options and also soft contacts that can be worn by sufferers of astigmatism - previously people with astigmatism could not easily wear contact lenses.

 I was so fed up of sore dry eyes with my RGP lenses, I enquired about soft disposable contacts and was pleased to find out that monthly disposable lenses do not need any weekly disinfection.
-From there it was just a case of getting used to inserting the lens the right way and taking them out by softly pinching the lens off the eye - easy!
+From there it was just a case of getting used to inserting the lens the right way and taking them out by softly pinching the lens off the eye - easy....once you have practiced a few times!

 As well as those who need corrective soft contact lenses, there is now a growing market for soft contacts with zero power so that people with perfect vision can change the color of their eyes by wearing so-called plano contact lenses.

 Some colored contact lenses just enhance eye color, others completely change it as they are opaque.
-And then there is the growing trend for scary, wacky, crazy colored contacts for Halloween and fancy dress parties.
+And then there is the growing trend for scary, wacky crazy colored contact for Halloween and fancy dress parties.